veugeni/vnml/README.md

 1. **Pure HTML/JS game.**

    - The novel is stored directly in HTML file.
-   - Game saved in browser's local storage (few bytes).
+   - Game saved in browser's local storage.

 2. **Complete portability.**